Ramp

 ![[IMG_4606.png|The day I was assigned my first direct report, Patrick sent me his characteristically to-the-point “Definition of a manager”]]

-Kat, my PM counterpart on Payments, saw room for growth re: my understanding of our customers and the business.
-She took me along to sales calls, customer calls, conversations with our own AP accounting, strategic and corporate finance teams — pushed me to spend more time across the org — and was a major teacher (and friend) to me in the process.
+Kat, my PM counterpart, saw room for growth re: my understanding of our customers and the business.
+She took me along to sales calls, customer calls, conversations with our own AP, accounting, strategic, and corporate finance teams — pushed me to spend more time across the org — and was a major teacher (and friend) to me in the process.

 ---

-Within a year of my time, though, much of the team I’d started with had already left the company or spun off into leads of new teams within: hard to avoid at a company of natural founders and leaders.
+Exciting as it was, it was intense that much of the team I’d started with had left the company or switched to lead new teams.
+Hard to avoid at a company of natural founders and leaders.

-Kat, Tristan, and I spent time poring over half-conforming ISO-20022 docs and spreadsheets; on calls with half-technical “implementation” teams at the banks, plugging stuff into a prehistoric version of ChatGPT, building with pre-REST technologies my parents would be more familiar with.
-We got our first local collection rails live pretty quickly.
+Kat, Tristan, and I spent time poring over half-conformant ISO-20022 docs and spreadsheets; on video-off Zoom calls with “implementation” teams at the banks, plugging everything into a prehistoric version of ChatGPT, building with pre-REST tech my parents would be more familiar with.
+We got our first international collection rails live pretty quickly.

 <div style="left: 0; width: 100%; height: 300px; position: relative;"><iframe src="https://w.soundcloud.com/player/?visual=true&url=https%3A%2F%2Fapi.soundcloud.com%2Ftracks%2F1924265513&show_artwork=true" style="top: 0; left: 0; width: 100%; height: 100%; position: absolute; border: 0;" allowfullscreen></iframe></div>